-Following easing of COVID-19 restrictions, we are able to commence Bridal Dance Lessons as of Monday 15 June 2020
+Following easing of COVID-19 restrictions, we were able to re-commence Bridal Dance Lessons as of Monday 15 June 2020

 Preparing for a wedding can be a very hectic and stressful time, taking dance lessons can be a wonderful way to spend time together in the lead up and allow you time to de-stress and enjoy each other’s company.
-We work out a lesson program based upon the time you have available, the more time you give yourself for lessons, the less pressure you put on yourself and the more spectacular your dance will be.
+We work out a lesson program based upon the time you have available, you choose the music and we choreograph a dance to suit.

 We suggest you choose the song that you would like to dance to and we will teach you a dance to compliment your choice of music.
 It doesn’t have to be a waltz, the choice is totally up to you.
 For bridal dances we teach anything from the waltz to the jive and everything in-between!

 The number of lessons required depends on a number of factors, some of which are, the song you have chosen, how quickly you pick up the moves and how many WOW! factors you would like included.
 It is best that we discuss with you exactly what you are looking for in your dance so we can recommend an appropriate number of lessons.

 Some couples have their parents and / or bridal party come and learn a dance.
 Another suggestion is a special father / daughter or mother / son dance.